sophiabrothers1/week5/README.md

 The repo is structured as:

 -   `week5.qmd` contains the written analysis and code of the paper.
+-   `week5.pdf` contains the reflection itself
+-   `week5.Rproj` is the R project
--   `references` contains the citations of other papers that were referred to in the paper.
+-   `references.bib` contains the citations referred to in the reflection.

 ## Statement on LLM usage